Witten-Reshetikhin-Turaev function for a knot in Seifert manifolds: Introduction

 Hence, the WRT function can be regarded as an analogue of the $N$-colored Jones polynomials; indeed, when $n = 2$, the WRT function for $X(p_1/q_1, p_2/q_2)$ coincides with the $N$-colored Jones polynomial for the $(p_1, p_2)$-torus knot up to a certain normalization factor (see Section \ref{subsection:WRT-function}).

-The idea of describing the sequence of WRT invariants $\{ \tau(K; N) \}_{K \in {\mathbb N}}$ as limit values of a single $q$-series at roots of unity goes back to the work of Lawrence-Zagier \cite{LZ}, where the WRT invariant of the Poincar\'e homology sphere $\Sigma(2,3,5)$ was realized as the limit value of a $q$-series obtained as the Eichler integral of a modular form with a half-integral weight.
+The idea of describing the sequence of WRT invariants $\{ \tau(K; N) \}_{K \in {\mathbb N}}$ as limit values of a single $q$-series at roots of unity goes back to the work of Lawrence--Zagier \cite{LZ}, where the WRT invariant of the Poincar\'e homology sphere $\Sigma(2,3,5)$ was realized as the limit value of a $q$-series obtained as the Eichler integral of a modular form with a half-integral weight.
 The $q$-series agrees with the WRT function in the case $N = 1$, $n = 3$ and $(p_1, p_2, p_3) = (2,3,5)$.
 Generalizations of \cite{LZ} to Seifert manifolds were discussed by Hikami in his series of papers \cite{Hikami04, Hikami04-2, Hikami06, Hikami05, Himami11}.

-More recently, the idea was further developed by Gukov-Putrov-Vafa \cite{GPV16} based on very interesting perspectives from theoretical physics.
+More recently, the idea was further developed by Gukov--Putrov--Vafa \cite{GPV16} based on very interesting perspectives from theoretical physics.
 They conjectured that there exists a decomposition of WRT invariant of a 3-manifold $M_3$ such that (a certain ``$S$-transform" of) the summands are labeled by $a \in {\rm Tor} H_1(M_3; {\mathbb Z})$ and given in terms of the limit value of a certain $q$-series, denoted by $\hat{Z}_{a}(q)$, which has integer coefficients.
 They also claim that there is a 3-manifold analogue of Khovanov-type homology which categorifies $\hat{Z}_a$.
-In \cite{GPPV17}, Gukov-Pei-Putrov-Vafa also discussed an analogue of $\hat{Z}_{a}(q)$ for a 3-manifold with a colored knot inside.
+In \cite{GPPV17}, Gukov--Pei--Putrov--Vafa also discussed an analogue of $\hat{Z}_{a}(q)$ for a 3-manifold with a colored knot inside.
+Gukov--Manolescu also introduced a closely related two-variable series $F_{K}(x;q)$ in \cite{GM19}.
 For Seifert loops, we strongly believe that our WRT function $\Phi(q; N)$ is essentially the same as $\hat{Z}_a(q)$ with $a$ being the trivial connection, and our Theorem \ref{thm:q-series-and-quantum-invariant} provides a rigorous proof of the Conjecture 2.1 and Conjecture 4.1 (in particular, the equality (A.27)) in \cite{GPPV17} for Seifert manifolds/loops with an arbitrary number of singular fibers.

 We will also derive a $q$-difference equation satisfied by the WRT function.
 That is, we find a $q$-difference operator $\hat{A}(\hat{\mathfrak m}, \hat{\mathfrak l}; q)$ which annihilates the WRT function (see Theorem \ref{q-difference}):